smancke/guble/README.md

 ### Subtopics
 The path delimiter gives the semantic of subtopics.
-With this, a subscription to a parent topic (e.g. `/foo`) also results in receiving all message of the sub topics (e.g. `/foo/bar`).
+With this, a subscription to a parent topic (e.g. `/foo`) also results in receiving all messages of the subtopics (e.g. `/foo/bar`).

 ### User Topics
 Each user has its own topic namespace.